integrationsconsultant/workday/src/pages/index.md

     no extra over head when you don't.
   background: gray
   features:
-  - title: Integrations Advisory Service
-    content: Need an expert to advise in choosing an Integration Strategy for your business needs, we are here to review the business requirement and make a recommendation design, build, test and document or hand off design documents and partner with off-shore or internal team members.
-    image: "/images/header-hero.jpg"
-    actions:
-    - label: Learn More
-      url: "/features"
-      primary: false
-      new_window: false
   - title: Design & Build Services
     content: Help clients with End to End Integration workstream with Discovery, Design, Build, Unit test, Migration, and Support of Integrations using Workday integration